Monday 3 September 2018

 We were heading for another milling throng of seabirds visible above some distant churning white water and spray, that Bob and Joe had sighted, indicative of feeding tuna.
 With the calmer sea the hunting tuna were much more obvious and the churning water or 'boils' as they are known, were very obvious from some distance away.

 We approached slowly and with the engine idling sat watching an awe inspiring natural phenomenon as the hunting tuna hurtled around at high speed, sinister and grey, just below the surface of the sea, like torpedoes and with similar murderous intent, creating huge surges of water and spray as they charged at and decimated the shoals of small fish they had rounded up.
-The tuna are huge, almost terrifying in their power and size, their shining, silvery grey backs occasionally cleaving the surface of the sea as their spiked dorsal fins rise and slice through the white disturbed water at high speed indicating their progress.
+The tuna are huge, almost terrifying in their power and size, their shining, silvery grey backs occasionally cleaving the surface of the sea as their spiked dorsal fins rise and slice through the white disturbed water at high speed and indicating their progress.

 It was carnage on a grand scale for the unfortunate small fish, and those that escaped the onrushing tuna were so stunned and disoriented they were just as vulnerable to the hordes of seabirds congregating to prey on them.
 The Gannets did not even bother to dive for them as it was just as easy to sit on the churning sea amongst the tuna and seize the small dazed fish, lying helpless on the sea's surface.